Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 A gleaming ball of ice whizzes through the air before exploding in a shower of icicles.
-Make an Agility attack against each creature within a 10 foot radius of a tile of your choice within range.
+Make an Agility attack against each creature within a 2 tile radius of a tile of your choice within range.
 If you hit, deal 1d8 + Presence water damage.
 If you miss, they suffer the effects at half efficacy.

 If you have at least 4 stacks of water exposure, the radius of the burst increases to 4 tiles instead.